Martins3/Martins3.github.io/docs/bmbt/uefi-beginner.md

 - Driver Execution Environment (DXE)
 - Boot Device Selection (BDS)

+### DXE

+The DXE phase contains an implementation of UEFI that is compliant with the PI (Platform Initialization) Specification.
+As a result, both the DXE Core and DXE drivers share many of the attributes of UEFI images.
+The DXE phase is the phase where most of the system initialization is performed.
+The Pre-EFI Initialization (PEI) phase is responsible for initializing permanent memory in the platform so the DXE phase can be loaded and executed.
+The state of the system at the end of the PEI phase is passed to the DXE phase through a list of position-independent data structures called Hand-Off Blocks (HOBs).
+The DXE phase consists of several components:
+- DXE Core
+- DXE Dispatcher
+- DXE Drivers

+The DXE Core produces a set of Boot Services, Runtime Services, and DXE Services.
+The DXE Dispatcher is responsible for discovering and executing DXE drivers in the correct order.
+The DXE drivers are responsible for initializing the processor, chipset, and platform components as well as providing software abstractions for console and boot devices.
+These components work together to initialize the platform and provide the services required to boot an OS.

+The DXE Core produces the EFI System Table and its associated set of EFI Boot Services and EFI Runtime Services.
+The DXE Core also contains the DXE Dispatcher, whose main purpose is to discover and execute DXE drivers stored in firmware volumes.

 ## UEFI System Table
 通过 UEFI System Table 可以访问到三种 services:
 - UEFI Boot Services